 In year two of a full A level, you take the A2 - this is not a separate qualification, but the second half of the A level.
 The A2 is designed to deepen the knowledge you gained during the AS level.

 Grades, marks and 'cashing in'

-AS and A levels are graded A-E. An A* grade will be first awarded at A level in 2010.
-The results are announced in August and March.
+AS and A levels are graded A*-E. The results are announced in August and March.